Podcast – What is life, by the way? – rts.ch

 This appearance of life on earth still has many gray areas.

-We can’t help but tell ourselves that if life appeared on our planet in fairly spartan conditions, it could also have appeared elsewhere… on planets just as hostile as ours: Mars, for example!
+We can’t help but tell ourselves that if life appeared on our planet in fairly spartan conditions, it might also have appeared elsewhere… on planets just as hostile as ours: Mars, for example!
 And that’s the whole point of the exoMars mission, which will go in search of other potential traces of life… in 2028.
 (See box)

 Life is still a great abstraction, isn’t it?